Ready to Start the FHA Loan Process?

 An FHA loan is a mortgage loan that is meant for low-income home buyers.
 The loan is insured by the Federal Housing Administration, hence the name.
 The advantage is that you don’t have to make a very large down payment which is a relief to low-income families who wish to purchase a home.

-Why is an FHA Loan Better Than a Conventional Mortgage?
+Why is Going FHA Better Than Going Conventional?

-As mentioned earlier, one of the biggest advantages of an FHA loan is that it does not require a large down payment.
+As mentioned earlier, one of the biggest advantages is that it does not require a large down payment.
 In addition to this, there are several other benefits as well.
-For instance, while conventional mortgage requires that the borrowers must have an excellent credit history, FHA loans are granted for people with a moderately good credit history.
+For instance, while conventional mortgage requires that the borrowers must have an excellent credit history, they are granted for people with a moderately good credit history.
 In addition, they have fixed interest rates and a loan term of 15 to 30 years.

 The extended loan term means that borrowers do not have to worry about making huge monthly payments.

 What Are the Eligibility Criteria for Taking out an FHA Loan?

-- In order to apply for an FHA loan, you must possess a Social Security number that is valid and must be of legal age to sign a mortgage in the state where you happen to be residing.
+- In order to apply for an FHA mortgage, you must possess a Social Security number that is valid and must be of legal age to sign a mortgage in the state where you happen to be residing.

 - While FHA loans are granted even in case of a moderate credit score, you must possess a score between 500 to 580 in a credit score range between 300 and 850.
-In addition, if you faced bankruptcy, you should be at least 2 years out of it and should have re-established a decent credit score by the time you are applying for an FHA loan.
+In addition, if you faced bankruptcy, you should be at least 2 years out of it and should have re-established a decent credit score by the time you are applying.

-- The FHA loan will be granted only after your home goes through a standard appraisal process and because of this, it is essential that your home meet proper standards when it comes to construction.
+- They will be granted only after your home goes through a standard appraisal process and because of this, it is essential that your home meet proper standards when it comes to construction.